-- We depart Ho Chi Minh City and fly to Danang, where we enjoy some sightseeing en route to Hoi An.
-China Beach, enjoyed as an 'R & R' spot during the Vietnam War, lies against a backdrop of the sensational Marble Mountains.
+- You will depart Ho Chi Minh City and fly to Danang today, where you will enjoy some sightseeing en route to Hoi An.
+China Beach (locally known as My Khe Beach), enjoyed as an 'R & R' spot during the Vietnam War, lies against a backdrop of the sensational Marble Mountains.

-- The five peaks, which are actually limestone with marble outcrops, are also seen to epitomise the five elements: fire, water, earth, wood and metal.
-The history of the mountains is a rich one.
-They were once used by the Champas for religious purposes, but in more recent times became a haven for the Viet Cong, with their clear view of the Danang air base - at one time the busiest airport in the world.
+- The five peaks, which are actually limestone with marble outcrops, are seen to epitomise the five elements: fire, water, earth, wood and metal.
+The history of the mountains is rich.
+The Champas once used them for religious purposes, but in more recent times they became a haven for the Viet Cong, with their clear view of the Danang air base - at one time the busiest airport in the world.

-- We arrive in Hoi An in the afternoon and settle in for our three-night stay in this historical ‘oasis’.
+- You will arrive in Hoi An in the afternoon and settle in for your two-night stay in this historical ‘oasis’.

-- Hoi An was originally a Cham port town, but has been influenced down the centuries by a myriad of traders from various cultures.
+- Hoi An was originally a Cham port town, but has been influenced by a myriad of traders from various cultures.
 There is a distinctly Chinese appearance with pagodas and assembly halls scattered along the small streets.
 Hoi An was once a bustling port in centuries gone by, before the river silted up.
 Today it is a delightful backwater town with an air of liveliness about it.
-The tranquillity and charm of Hoi An, coupled with its low tiled houses, makes it one of the most delightful places to visit in Vietnam.
-It is a constant favourite of our travellers and staff.
-A cyclo tour takes us to see a historic house (formerly home to a prominent trader), the Japanese Covered Bridge, a Chinese assembly hall and a museum.
+The tranquility and charm of Hoi An, coupled with its low tiled houses, makes it one of the most delightful places to visit in Vietnam.
+It is a consistent favourite among travellers and staff alike.
+A tour will take you to an historic house (formerly home to a prominent trader), the Japanese Covered Bridge, a Chinese assembly hall and a museum.

-- We are transferred to the airport for a morning flight to the capital.
+- You will be transferred to the airport for a morning flight to the capital.

-- Hanoi is one of Asia's most enchanting cities.
-This northern capital is a quiet, contradiction of its southern counterpart.
-Its relaxed ambience is a joy, with exploration best on foot or bicycle.
-The shopping is fun and the many lakes and parks provide enjoyable escapes.
+- Hanoi is one of Asia’s most enchanting cities.
+The northern capital is a quiet contradiction to its southern counterpart.
+Its relaxed ambience is a joy, and exploration by foot or bicycle is recommended.
+The shopping is fun and the many lakes and parks provide enjoyable escapes from the city.

-- We take a guided half-day tour of Hanoi, visiting the major sights, including the Temple of Literature, One Pillar Pagoda, and paying a homage to Vietnam's most famous revolutionary, Ho Chi Minh.
+- You will take a guided half-day tour of Hanoi, visiting the major sights, including the Temple of Literature, One Pillar Pagoda, and paying a homage to Vietnam’s most famous revolutionary, Ho Chi Minh.

-- We also include lunch at the KOTO café – an amazing project aimed at providing vocational training and experience in the hospitality industry for underprivileged young people.
-All the staff you meet at this café have come from poor backgrounds.
+- The tour will also include lunch at the KOTO café, an amazing project aimed at providing vocational training and experience in the hospitality industry for underprivileged young people.

 - In the evening there is an option to enjoy a performance of the unique Water Puppets.

-- You can leave luggage behind at our Hanoi hotel and pack an overnight bag.
-It is a three-hour drive to famous Ha Long Bay, listed as a UNESCO World Heritage site and is one of Vietnam's most spectacular natural wonders.
+- You can leave your luggage behind at the Hanoi hotel and pack an overnight bag.
+It is a three-hour drive to famous Halong Bay, listed as a UNESCO World Heritage site and one of Vietnam's most spectacular natural wonders.

-- Conditions may be somewhat more communal compared to staying in a hotel, however it is a wonderful experience to be spending a night on the bay – weather permitting, the views at sunset are incredible.
-Bedding and towels are provided.
+- Conditions may be somewhat more communal compared to the usual hotel setting, but spending a night on the bay is such a wonderful experience.
+If the weather is obliging, the views at sunset are especially incredible.

-- The tour ends after breakfast.
+- The tour will come to an end after breakfast.
 A transfer to the airport is not included; however, your tour leader will be on hand to advise you as to the options available.

 While the information presented here details our planned itinerary, including routes taken, activities included, accommodation and meeting times, please accept that unforseen changes may occur.
 We are constantly on the lookout to improve our program and further enhance your experience.
 Naturally, we will keep you up to date with any last minute amendments to your tour.